trove-equity/engineering/README.md

 # Local Development Pre-Setup Script

 Welcome to the Pave Engineering pre-setup repository.
-This script will install the necessary tools before you can run the local development setup process.
+This script will install the necessary tools before you can run the local development setup process, including:

-## Covered By Script

-The script will install and configure the following services for you:

 - Brew
 - Podman
 - Visual Studio Code